AhmedHelalAhmed/laravel-resource-routes-generator/README.md

 <p align="center"><img  src="idea.png"></p>

-This package allows general resource routes in laravel by providing resource name, namespace and model bind
+This package allows to generate resource routes in laravel by providing resource name, namespace and model bind.

 ## Basic usage

-open /routes and fill the form and submit then generated routes will appear above the form
+open /routes and fill the form and submit then generated routes will appear above the form.

 ## Installation